Car Lover Itinerary

-Car lovers could easily spend the whole day in the National Motor Museum, but don’t forget to explore all the other areas of the attraction, some of which have surprising motoring links…
+Car lovers could easily spend the whole day in the National Motor Museum, but be sure to explore the other areas of the attraction as well – you might find some unexpected connections to the world of motoring along the way!

 NATIONAL MOTOR MUSEUM

-Where else to start your day but the home of motoring history, the National Motor Museum.
+Where better to begin than at the home of motoring history, National Motor Museum.

-Before you enter the building, take a moment to pause at the bronze statue of Edward, Lord Montagu, who founded the National Motor Museum as tribute to his father, John Douglas-Scott-Montagu.
+Before you step inside, take a moment to pause at the bronze statue of Edward, Lord Montagu, who founded the National Motor Museum as tribute to his father, John Douglas-Scott-Montagu.

 The Ages of Motoring